cOpEtriNe/LuckyBlocksGUI/README.md

  ## Changelog

- Script is V1.6, New Things:
+ Script is V1.6 Hotfix, New Things:

- * Added Clientside Headless
- * Added Galaxy blocks button
- * Added a exploit to get free weapons
+* Added graphics enhancer
- * Added Panic Mode (broken, bot was supposed to walk off the map to save you)
+* Fixed Panic Bot not working
- * Fixed the position of the gui closing
+* Fixed the buttons in visuals tab taking up to much room

 that is all for this update.